connormaas/private-projects/README.md

 - Exp (language): https://github.com/connormaas/exp-language
 - Lights Out Solver: https://github.com/connormaas/lightsout

 However, please note that these links will lead to 404 error unless I have granted you access to them.
-Please each out to me at connor@maasclinic.com and I would be happy to provide access.
+Please reach out to me at connor@maasclinic.com and I would be happy to provide applicable access.

 ## [Proxy](https://github.com/connormaas/proxy-2022)